LoganBram/BuddyBets/README.md

 # Friend Based Sports Gambling
 This is a sports gambling platform for those who want to gamble against friends rather than the books that I built over my 2023 summer.
-The website allows for account management via JWT tokens, full friends list functionalities, bet request/acceptance, automated bet judgment every second, uses a REST API for backend communication, and data caching of games every 8 hours.
+The website allows for account management via JWT tokens, full friends list functionalities, bet request/acceptance, automated bet judgment every minute, uses a REST API for backend communication, and data caching of games.

 ## Motivation